doz10us/puppet_hints/openstack/openstack.md

 #Neutron
 CREATE DATABASE neutron;
-GRANT ALL ON quantum.* TO 'neutronUser'@'%' IDENTIFIED BY 'neutronPass';
+GRANT ALL ON neutron.* TO 'neutronUser'@'%' IDENTIFIED BY 'neutronPass';

 #Nova
 CREATE DATABASE nova;